ks-no/designsystem/README.md

 - Generate changelogs based on conventional commits.
 - Perform a semantic version bump.
 Note: This command will not push the package to NPM.

-2. Push to the remote repository, including the new version tag:
+2. If everything looks good, push to `main`, including the new version tag:

 ```bash
 git push origin main --follow-tags